wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

       - demo_wire
 ```

-To remove all of the git repositories containing the Dockerfiles we download to build these images, we can run 'make clean'.
-There is also the option to run 'make cleandocker' to REMOVE ALL OF THE DOCKER IMAGES ON YOUR MACHINE. careful with that one.
+To remove all of the git repositories containing the Dockerfiles we download to build these images, we can run `make clean`.
+There is also the option to run `make cleandocker` to REMOVE ALL OF THE DOCKER IMAGES ON YOUR MACHINE. careful with that one.
 Note that docker makes good use of caching, so running 'make clean' and the same make command you used to build the images will complete really fast, as docker does not actually need to rebuild the images.

 ## Reading through the Makefile

 OK, now that we have a handle on what it does, and how to use it, let's get into the Makefile itsself.

 A Makefile is a series of rules for performing tasks, variables used when creating those tasks, and some minimal functions and conditional structures.
 Rules are implemented as groups of bash commands, where each line is handled by a new bash interpreter.
-Personally, i think it 'feels functiony', only without the type systems.
+Personally, i think it 'feels functiony', only without a type system and with lots of side effects.
 Like if bash tried to be functional.

 ### Variables